tobsn/gpm/README.md

 ### Option 2: Multi-user Setup

-Run `npm fix-root`.
+Run `npm multiuser`.
 Enter new values for the settings there, so that npm can run in a non-root-owned manner.

 Once you do this, there will effectively be two different sets of packages.